-We stand on the principals of the Biblical description of the New Testament church as determined from the Spirit-inspired Word of God for what the church was like in the beginning as understood by the Apostles.
+We stand on the principles of the Biblical description of the New Testament church as determined from the Spirit-inspired Word of God for what the church was like in the beginning as understood by the Apostles.
 Free from all human creeds and structures, we choose to worship as our Lord has given instruction.

 For your understanding and comfort, we would like to present an assembly for a worship service of the Beltline Church of Christ.